 Try not to eat too much fat at one mealtime.
 It might be helpful to have smaller, more frequent meals.
 Some people find that specific foods are the triggers for symptoms.
 Keep a food and symptom diary to identify trigger foods.
 Avoid these foods for a two-week trial period and note any improvements in symptoms.

-Jul 2017 - Dr Hayley Willacy has read a study by researchers at Nuffield Department of Population Health at the University of Oxford on vegetarianism and gallstone disease - see below.
-British vegetarians tend to consume more fibre, less fat and have a lower BMI – all factors which are associated with lower rates of gallstone disease.
+One study in the UK found that vegetarians tend to consume more fibre and less fat, and have a lower BMI - all factors which are associated with lower rates of gallstone disease.
 Therefore, it might be expected that vegetarian diets would have a protective effect for gallstone disease.
 However, this study has shown there is a small but statistically significant positive association between vegetarian diet and symptomatic gallstone disease.

 Cutting down on fat